IBBoard/cawbird/README.md

 * Due to a [bug in GnuTLS](https://gitlab.com/gnutls/gnutls/issues/841#note_225110002), Cawbird has suffered from occasional TLS errors.
 This has been handled under [Cawbird bug 9](https://github.com/IBBoard/cawbird/issues/9) and GnuTLS have released a fix for the underlying problem
 * Due to a [bug in GStreamer 1.16.1](https://github.com/IBBoard/cawbird/pull/42#issuecomment-539437887), Cawbird suffered from glitchy audio and video when playing media.
 This has now been fixed in GStreamer
+* Some combination of GStreamer, GTK and the Video Acceleration API (VAAPI) on some Intel chips can [cause corruption of videos](https://github.com/IBBoard/cawbird/issues/279).
+This is an [old and on-going problem](https://github.com/baedert/corebird/issues/540).
+Removing `gstreamer-vaapi` or equivalent resolves the problem.

 ## Translations